skaltman/sfquickstarts-posit/analyze_data_with_r_using_posit_workbench_and_snowflake.md

 - A Quarto document that contains plots and tables built with R, using data stored in Snowflake.
 - An interactive Shiny Application built with R, using data stored in Snowflake.

-Along the way, you will use R to analyze which variables are associated with the survival patients with heart failure.
+Along the way, you will use R to analyze which variables are associated with survival among patients with heart failure.
 You can follow along with this quickstart guide, or look at the materials provided in the accompanying repository:
 <https://github.com/posit-dev/snowflake-posit-quickstart-r>.